Isfahan University of Technology: World rankings

 According to the last ranking announced by Round University Ranking (RUR), Isfahan University of Technology (IUT) has been ranked as the first Iranian University in Research and International Diversity.
 IUT also ranked 3rd in overall ranking between 11 Iranian universities which ranked by RUR.

 Research and facilities

 Isfahan University of Technology was appointed as a Center of Excellence by Iran's Ministry of Science and Technology in the fields of Risk Management and Natural Hazards, Nano Technology in Environment, Steel Technology, Algebra Science, Sensor and Green Chemistry, Soil & Water Pollution, and Oil-seed Crops.
-This appointment is based on national standing based on research achievements and invested funding in the topics.

-A supercomputer was unveiled at the university in 2011.
-It was made by Isfahan University of Technology scientists and is among the 500 fastest in the world.
-It has a calculation ability of 34,000 billion operations per second and its graphics processing units are able to perform more than 32 billion operations per 100 seconds.